umairkhalid/umairkhalid/README.md

 Hi, I'm Umair, a Full Stack Developer 🚀 from Australia.

-- 👀 I’m interested to learn more about Kubernetes and Microservices
+- 👀 I’m interested in learning more about Kubernetes and Microservices
 - 🌱 I’m currently learning Web Development including Vue, React, MongoDB, Express and NodeJS
 - 💞️ I’m looking to collaborate on challenging projects
 - 📫 How to reach me: tyfoniacrage.x.au@gmail.com